The Justice of Trajan and Herkinbald: Tapestry

 The tapestry dates from about 1450.
 It measures 461 cm by 1053 cm (about 15 feet by 35 feet) and was probably woven in either Tournai or Brussels, two important centres of tapestry manufacture and both associated with van der Weyden.
 It is a wall tapestry, woven in wool, silk, and gold and silver thread.

 It was commissioned by George of Saluzzo on his appointment as Bishop of Lausanne in 1440.
-Saluzzo wanted a tapestry depicting justice scenes for the courtroom above his chapter house.
+Saluzzo wanted a tapestry depicting scenes of justice for the courtroom above his chapter house.
 He apparently knew that van der Weyden had painted these scenes and ordered them copied.
-It was not an exact copy but the earliest surviving work which depicts the same scenes.
+It was not an exact copy, but the earliest surviving work which depicts the scenes.

 In the passages depicting Pope Gregory I, one of the bystanders is more finely and carefully worked than the others, and this is almost certainly a copy of the self-portrait that van der Weyden had originally incorporated in his painting.
 It is one of only two self-portraits that survive, both as copies (of which the other has two versions), of van der Weyden.
 Campbell remarks it gives a better impression of van der Weyden's disdainful appearance than the other.